Cylate Side Effects

 Generic name: cyclopentolate ophthalmic

-Note: This page contains information about the side effects of cyclopentolate ophthalmic.
-Some of the dosage forms included on this document may not apply to the brand name Cylate.
+Note: This document contains side effect information about cyclopentolate ophthalmic.
+Some of the dosage forms listed on this page may not apply to the brand name Cylate.

 Applies to cyclopentolate ophthalmic: ophthalmic solution.

-In addition to its needed effects, some unwanted effects may be caused by cyclopentolate ophthalmic (the active ingredient contained in Cylate).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, cyclopentolate ophthalmic (the active ingredient contained in Cylate) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.